-Cannabis is set to become one of the biggest consumer products on the US market, eclipsing fizzy drinks by 2030.
+Cannabis is set to become one of the most significant consumer products on the US market, eclipsing fizzy drinks by 2030.
 On top of this, recreational cannabis sales have started putting pressure on alcohol sales.

-In states that have legalised marijuana, a marked decrease in alcohol sales has been seen, falling 9% below the average for the rest of the country, and 11% below states that still have a ban on recreational cannabis.
+In states that have legalized cannabis, a marked decrease in alcohol sales has been seen, falling 9% below the average for the rest of the country, and 11% below states that still have a ban on recreational cannabis.

 The increased availability of recreational cannabis has led to a reduction in binge drinking, too.
 With people binge drinking 13% less than in other states.

 “As cannabis access expands, we expect further pressure on alcohol sales, given this notable divide in consumer consumption pattern,” Azer stated in a note on the growth of the cannabis industry